Holic75/Baldurs-gate-dnd-3.5/README.md

 – Increases all thieving skills (+5% of base value for every point above 10, i.e. if the base value of your skill is 50 and you have 18 INT the effective base value will become 50*(100%+8 x 5%) = 50 x 140% = 70).

-– Increases number of spells per day that can be cast by Mages.
+– Increases number of spells per day that can be cast by Mages and Assasins.

 INT\Spell level | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 --- | --- | --- | --- |--- |--- |--- |--- |--- |---